 11.5.2021 | The layout concept and traffic plans for Kasarmitori Summer are now complete.
 The look of the terrace area and summer streets was inspired by the seaside areas of…

 28.4.2021 | The restaurants for Kasarmitori’s summer terrace have been selected.
 The two-week open application process brought in 121 applications, and twelve restaurateurs have now been chosen from Helsinki’s city…

 6.4.2021 | Restaurant applications for the Kasarmitori Square summer season are now open.
 If your company would like to be part of the Kasarmitori Square summer terrace, please act quickly…

 10.3.2021 | Last summer’s wildly popular open-air food court in the city’s iconic Senate Square will make a comeback next summer in a new location: an outdoor terrace is now…

-Kasarmitori Square was named after the adjacent barracks, which currently house the Finnish Ministry of Defence.
-The barracks complex designed by Carl Ludvig Engel was completed in 1822.
+How was Kasarmitori (Barracks Square) named?
+Kasarmitori was named after the adjacent barracks, which currently house the Finnish Ministry of Defence.
+The barracks complex designed by Carl Ludvid Engel was completed in 1822.

 What is the large statue that stands on Kasarmitori?
 Valon tuoja (Lightbringer, 2017), a monument to the Winter War designed by Pekka Kauhanen.